growilabs/growi-docs/docs/guide/admin-cookbook/mongodb-backup.md

       -e S3_TARGET_FILE=backup-YYYYMMdd.tar.bz2 \
       weseek/mongodb-awesome-backup restore
     ```
-2. The command restores the specified file \(`backup-YYYYMMdd.tar.bz2` in the example above \) in the S3 bucket
+2. The command restores the specified file \(`backup-YYYYMMdd.tar.bz2` in the example above \) in the S3 bucket.
-3. Restart GROWI
+3. Restart GROWI.

 ::: tip
-See [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup) for more options
+See [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup) for more options.
 :::

 ## Using Google Cloud Platform

-(TBD: Looking for a writer)
+* (TBD: Looking for a contributer)